oolxg/Himawari/README.md

 #### Extra

-This project will get its app to use soon(hopefully)ю
+This project will get its app to use soon(hopefully).